 You are encouraged to bring a wireless-enabled laptop.
 Many host families have Internet access in their homes in some form, but this is not a guaranteed feature of homestays.
 You will have access to the Internet (wireless and broadband) in computer labs at PUC-Rio and at Internet cafés, often called LAN houses, throughout the city.
 Internet reliability and access is not always available at the same level as in the U.S.; however, Brazil enjoys an advanced telecommunications infrastructure and major cities typically provide for ubiquitous access.

 Brazilian universities tend to convey knowledge through different strategies and methods; innovation, design, participation, memorization, and expositive lectures are all part of the in-class academic culture.
 In most classes, a great deal of emphasis is placed on note taking.
 It can take a while to learn how to study effectively in the Brazilian system, especially in terms of acquiring reading material and understanding professors expectations.
+CIEE staff understand this and are prepared to help you get the most out of your academic experience.

 Nature of Classes